A man writing on a notebook

 If you absolutely must have the internet on the road and love to run off to the most remote corner of Earth, consider an RV cell booster.

 A premium choice is Starlink satellite internet.
-It works where cell and Wi-Fi do not, like in the middle of a state park, wherever you get a clear view of the sky.
-With a start-up cost of $599, though, it is not for those on a budget.
+It works where cell phones and Wi-Fi do not, like in the middle of a state park, when you get a clear sky view.
+With a start-up cost of $599 or more, it is not for those on a strict budget.

 If you stay in town, use the Wi-Fi from: